 Trawl

-The Gulf of Alaska Pacific cod trawl fishery rapidly developed starting in 1987, surpassing the catch from the foreign longline fishery pursued in the 1970’s to mid-1980s in 1987.
+The Gulf of Alaska Pacific cod trawl fishery rapidly developed starting in 1987, surpassing the catch from the foreign longline fishery (pursued in the 1970’s to mid-1980s) in 1987.
 The trawl fishery dominated the catch into the early-2000s, but was then replaced by increases in pot fishing in the mid-2000’s.
 This transition to pot fishing was partially due to Steller sea lion regulations, halibut bycatch caps, and development of an Alaska state managed fishery.
 The distribution of catch from the trawl fishery for 1990-2015 shows it has been widely distributed across the Central and Western GOA (Fig. 2.5) with the highest concentration of catch coming from southeast of Kodiak Island in the Central GOA and around the Shumigan Islands in the Western GOA.
 In 2016 trawl fishing in the Western GOA shifted away from the Shumigan Islands further to the west around Sanak Island and near the Alaska Peninsula, this shift continued through 2017.
 Trawl fishing in 2018 for the A-season had a similar pattern as 2017 with large catches from around Sanak Island, but some increased effort on Portlock Bank to the southeast of Kodiak.
 There was substantially less catch and observed effort in 2018 and 2019 than previous years.
-Although the 2020 directed federal Pacific cod fishery was closed there was observations of Pacific cod catch in other fisheries, these observations primarily surrounded Kodiak from the pollock and shallow water flatfish fisheries.
-In 2022, there were observed catches in the Western GOA but primarily trawl catch of Pacific cod was centered around Kodiak (Fig. 2.6).
+Although the 2020 directed federal Pacific cod fishery was closed, there were observations of Pacific cod catch in other fisheries; these observations primarily surrounded Kodiak from the pollock and shallow water flatfish fisheries.
+In 2022, there were observed catches in the Western GOA, but trawl catch of Pacific cod was primarily centered around Kodiak (Fig. 2.6).
 Trawl catch in the Western and Central GOA in 2022 have exceeded catches since 2018 (Fig 2.9 and Fig. 2.10).
-Due to bycatch in other fisheries trawl catch of Pacific cod in 2020 remained above 3,000 t despite the closure of the federal directed fishery.
+Due to bycatch in other fisheries, trawl catch of Pacific cod in 2020 remained above 3,000 t despite the closure of the federal directed fishery.

 The trawl fishery generally catches smaller fish than the other two gear types with fish as small as 10 cm appearing in the observed length composition samples, particularly in the Central GOA (Fig. 2.13 and Fig. 2.14).
 The average size of Pacific cod caught by trawl in the 1980’s was on average smaller and more variable than those caught later.
 The trawl fishery showed an increase in average size in the 1990s with the maturation of the domestic fishery.
 The decline in the mean length from the mid-1990s until 2015 mimics that observed in the longline and pot fisheries with some prominent outliers (2005-2006).
 The years 2005 and 2006 shows little observed fishing in the B-season when smaller fish are more often encountered with this gear type.
-The mean size shows a sharp increase in 2016 through 2022 (with the exception of 2020, which was when the directed fishery was closed) which is similar to the mean length trend in the logline and pot fisheries.
+The mean size shows a sharp increase in 2016 through 2022 (with the exception of 2020, which was when the directed fishery was closed), which is similar to the mean length trend in the logline and pot fisheries.
 The change to deeper depth and variable sampling rates between the Central and Western GOA might partially explain this recent increase (Fig. 2.11 and Fig. 2.13) as well as lower recruitment in recent years leading to a larger overall population on average as older fish make up higher percentage of the population age structure.